 As one may guess, night owl and early bird are two terms that are opposites, which makes them antonyms.
-They are also open compound words, which are words composed of two words that are often used together, yet still maintain a space between the two words.
 We will examine the difference between the definitions of night owl and early bird, where these two terms came from and some examples of their use in sentences.

 A night owl is a person who prefers to work and be active at night.
 A night owl may or may not catch up on his sleep during daylight hours.
 This is usually considered a disturbance of the natural circadian rhythms, however many people have successfully adjusted their lives according to their natural sleeping patterns.
 The word night owl was originally used in the 1500s to describe the actual bird, but soon came to be used figuratively to mean a person who is active at night.
 The plural form of night owl is night owls.